Precision or Peril: A PoC of Python Code Quality from Quantized Large Language Models: Results

-To evaluate the quality of LLM-generated code, we conducted a static analysis using SonarQube.
-As seen in Table \ref{tab:sonarqube_results}, the SonarQube analysis covered a total of 2,252 Python files, revealing 489 detected issues from the LLM generated code.
-SonarQube's projection suggests that addressing all identified issues would require approximately 175 hours of development effort.
+To evaluate the quality of LLM-generated code without prompt engineering, we conducted a static analysis using SonarQube \update{on the generated quantized and unquantized code} from RQ1 and RQ2.
+As seen in Table \ref{tab:sonarqube_results}, the SonarQube analysis covered a total of \update{6,756} Python files, revealing \update{1,848} detected issues from the LLM generated code.
+SonarQube's projection suggests that addressing all identified issues would require approximately \update{33 days} of development effort.